 '''

 11

 On my honor:

-//

 11

+11

 - I have not discussed the C language code in my program with

 11

 anyone other than my instructor or the teaching assistants

 11

 assigned to this course.

-//
+11

+11

 - I have not used C language code obtained from another student,

-//
+11

-or any other unauthorized source, either modified or unmodified.
+the Internet, or any other unauthorized source, either modified

-//

-//
+11

+or unmodified.

+11

+11

 - If any C language code or documentation used in my program

-was obtained from another source, such as a text book or course

-//

 11

-notes, that has been clearly noted with a proper citation in
+was obtained from an authorized source, such as a text book or

 11

-the comments of my program.

-//
+course notes, that has been clearly noted with a proper citation

 11

+in the comments of my program.

+11

+11

+- I have not designed this program in such a way as to defeat or

+11

+interfere with the normal operation of the grading code.

+11

+11

 <Student Name>

+11

+<Student's VT email PID>

 '''